Highlights from issue #119, December 2020

 RSA president, Dr Meredith Doig, launches Reclaiming Secular Australia, the RSA’s new set of principles and priorities:

 Rationalists support secularism in the political sense of legal and substantive separation of religious institutions (churches, temples, mosques) from state institutions (parliament, the public service, the courts).
 Secularism in this sense implies a pluralist democracy, where there is absolute freedom of religion or belief, but limits on the freedom to practise one’s religion or belief if doing so harms others.
-“I don’t mind what you believe in the privacy of your own mind, but I draw the line when you try to impose your beliefs on others.”
+As RSA president, I have always said, “I don’t mind what you believe in the privacy of your own mind, but I draw the line when you try to impose your beliefs on others.”

 We do not support secularism in the sense of being ‘anti-religious’.
 The RSA bases its policies on universal human rights, shared by most religious as well as non-religious people.
 We believe in our common humanity, and the humanistic values of integrity (telling the truth; avoiding hypocrisy), trustworthiness (being dependable), benevolence (having goodwill toward others; seeking mutual consent) and fairness (appreciation where merited, punishment when deserved).

 Our Reclaiming Secular Australia agenda covers society’s major social and political institutions: education, healthcare and the family, government, law and the media.
 In each institution, we list a small number of action priorities.

 Former actuary, Hugh Sarjeant, analyses the scientific basis of morality from Thomas Hobbes to Sam Harris:

 Some, like Barney Zwartz (Senior Fellow of the Centre for Public Christianity), are of the opinion that there can be no basis for morality without religion.
 For example, in the web site he says that the claim in the Humanist Manifesto that morals can be developed from science is another fantasy.